UPPMAX/programming_formalisms_intro/doc/intro.md

 ```

 - Agile developing
-  - division of tasks into **short phases of work** and frequent **reassessment** and adaptation of plans.
+  - Division of tasks into **short phases of work** and frequent **reassessment** and adaptation of plans.

 ### Some common steps

--Planning
+- Planning
-  - analysis and design
+  - Analysis and design
 - Development
-  - source control
+  - Source control
   - Algorithms
   - Optimization
     - Parallelism
 - Test
   - Tests
-  - test-drive development
+  - Test-drive development
 - Development and maintenance
-  - documentation
+  - Documentation
-  - reproducibility and sharing
+  - Reproducibility and sharing
 - Iterations

 More about life cycles in next session and Day 3